 Policy 5.9B.2.
-Provide 500-foot wide safety area or EMAS.
-Each runway should have a 500-foot wide safety area of maintained graded turf.
-The Board of County Commissioners has voted to install EMAS at the ends of runways 12 and 30.
+Provide runway 500 foot wide safety areas or EMAS.
+Each runway should shall have either a 500-foot-wide safety area of maintained graded turf or an.
+The Board of County Commissioners has voted to install Engineered Materials Arresting System (EMAS). at the ends of runways 12 and 30.
 When installed, the EMAS shall replace the graded turf requirement for these runways.